 The annotators are using different names to call the same things.
-The names of the bown object near the bed include 'night stand', 'stool', and 'cabinet'.
+The names of the bown object near the bed include 'night stand', 'stool', and 'cabinet'

 Some objects, like the table on the left of image, are severely occluded or truncated.
-Yet, the annotators refer to them in the auestions t object in the scene?
+Yet, the annotators refer to them in the questions t object in the scene?

 QA1:(How many doors are in the image?, 1)QA: (How many drawers are there?, 8) QA2: (How many doors are in the image?, 5) The annotators use their common-sense Different interpretation of 'door' results in knowledge for amodal completion.
-Here the different counts: 1 door at the end of the ball annotator infers the 8th drawer from the Data in Set lockers 449 RGBD IMAGES resolve given current computer vision models.
-Yet such scene features are frequently used by humans.
+Here the different counts: 1 door at the end of the full compater infers the 8th drawer from the Data in Sent lock in 449 RGBD IMAGES becomes more relevant.
+In cluttered scenes, pragmatism starts playing a more important role